liquity/dev/README.md

 ### Full redemption

-A Trove is defined as “fully redeemed from” when the redemption has caused (debt-10) of its debt to absorb (debt-10) LUSD.
-Then, its 10 LUSD gas compensation is cancelled with its remaining 10 debt: the gas compensation is burned from the gas address, and the 10 debt is zero’d.
+A Trove is defined as “fully redeemed from” when the redemption has caused (debt-50) of its debt to absorb (debt-50) LUSD.
+Then, its 50 LUSD Liquidation Reserve is cancelled with its remaining 50 debt: the Liquidation Reserve is burned from the gas address, and the 50 debt is zero’d.

 Before closing, we must handle the Trove’s **collateral surplus**: that is, the excess ETH collateral remaining after redemption, due to its initial over-collateralization.